VulcanJS/vulcan-docs/source/field-resolvers.md

 ## Field Resolvers vs Denormalization

-Another approach to achieve the same thing as field resolvers is denormalization, in other words "phsyically" storing the same information in your database.
+Another approach to achieve the same thing as field resolvers is denormalization, in other words "physically" storing the same information in your database.

 For example, assuming you wanted to show a post author's `displayName`, you could write a resolver that fetches the `user` object, or you could simply store a new `authorDisplayName` property on the post document directly.